 Why study Law?

-This is a single subject qualifying law degree where students will study the core ‘foundations of legal knowledge’ required by the Solicitors Regulation Authority and Bar Standards Board in order to pass the academic stage of training and progress on to the vocational stage.
-The ‘foundations of legal knowledge’ comprise Public Law, Criminal Law, Tort Law, Contract Law, Land Law, EU Law, and Equity and the Law of Trusts.
+You will learn the core ‘foundations of legal knowledge’ required by the Solicitors Regulation Authority and Bar Standards Board in order to pass the academic stage of training and progress on to the vocational stage.

-You will develop the analytical and critical skills essential for formulating legal arguments and also have the opportunity to study a range of specialist subjects that are relevant to your career aspirations.
+The degree's focus on practical (as well as theoretical) teaching means you can develop the analytical and critical skills essential for formulating legal arguments.
+You'll also have the opportunity to study a range of specialist subjects that are relevant to your own aspirations.

 Why St Mary's?

-The programme is connected to the Centre for Law and Culture.
-Students are encouraged to attend public lectures and other suitable events.
-These opportunities will enable students to develop learning beyond their undergraduate studies, both in the context of further studies and flourishing careers.
+The degree programme is connected to the Centre for the Study of Modern Slavery and the Centre for Law and Culture.
+You're encouraged to attend public lectures and other suitable events as these opportunities will enable you to develop learning beyond your undergraduate studies, both in the context of further studies and career development.

 The degree makes use of a range of traditional and innovative teaching methods including lectures, seminars, practice vivas, mock client interviews and interactive workshops, as well as online discussion forums, podcasts and audience response systems.

 The teaching team has a significant amount of experience teaching in higher education and in the practice of law.
 The team includes barristers, solicitors and research-active career academics who provide academic support and pastoral care.

 In addition to group contact time, you are encouraged to visit lecturers for supportive friendly one-to-one tutorials for general guidance and feedback on work or formative assessments.